crowdagger/crowbook/README.md

 Example
 -------

-To see what Crowbook's output looks like, you can read (a not-necessarily up-to-date version of) the Crowbook guide rendered in [HTML](http://lise-henry.github.io/crowbook/book/book.html), [PDF](http://lise-henry.github.io/crowbook/book/book.pdf) or [EPUB](http://lise-henry.github.io/crowbook/book/book.epub).
+To see what Crowbook's output looks like, you can read the Crowbook guide rendered in [HTML](http://lise-henry.github.io/crowbook/book/book.html), [PDF](http://lise-henry.github.io/crowbook/book/book.pdf) or [EPUB](http://lise-henry.github.io/crowbook/book/book.epub).